facelessuser/pymdown-extensions/docs/extensions/emoji.md

 !!! warning "EmojiOne Update"
     Recent EmojiOne 3.0 release dropped fee SVG support.
 PNG support can still be obtained via CDNs, or in the case of EmojiOne Awesome, by [downloading][emojione-awesome-css] the CSS.

     While EmojiOne only offers 3.0 vector graphics to paying customers now, you can still get SVG support.
-By default, we still use 2.2.7 SVGs, but you won't get images for emojis added after 2.2.7.
+By default, we still use 2.2.7 SVGs, but you won't get images for emoji added after 2.2.7.
 If using SVG sprites, you will have to [download][emojione-sprites-svg] the sprite SVG.

 `pymdownx.emoji.gemoji`
 :
     This function provides an index of the latest Gemoji supported emoji (at the time of release).

     You can always find out what tag it was built with by doing the following:

     ```python
     >>> import pymdownx.gemoji_db as gmdb